-- 12.24 When deciding what action is appropriate, the Committee will have regard to the Policy provided at Appendix S (page 130).
+- Any convictions and/or formal cautions for lesser traffic offences, for example speeding and parking offences, were the number of points accrued on the applicant's driving licence is 9 or higher at the time of application - Any convictions and/or formal cautions where sufficient points have been accrued resulting in a period of disqualification of the applicant's driving licence within the 20 year period prior to the date of application - Any convictions and/or formal cautions that demonstrate a pattern of unacceptable behaviour, for example a series of speeding offences - Any other conviction and/or formal caution and/or other matter that would suggest that the applicant is not a fit and proper person to hold the respective licence - 12.25 When deciding what action is appropriate, the Committee will have regard to the Policy provided at Appendix S (page 129).
 When deciding what action is appropriate, the Committee need only consider an evidential argument that the applicant is not a fit and proper person on the 'balance of probabilities', rather than 'beyond reasonable doubt'.
 Accordingly, the Committee is not restricted to taking action only where an applicant has been convicted of an offence.
-The Committee may also take account of formal cautions, criminal charges, police intelligence or any other material provided during the application process. - 12.25 All reports are scrutinised by the Commercial, Safety and Licensing Manager and a representative of the Council's legal service to ensure compliance with this Policy Statement and to ensure a consistent approach is taken.
+The Committee may also take account of formal cautions, criminal charges, police intelligence or any other material provided during the application process. - 12.26 All reports are scrutinised by the Commercial, Safety and Licensing Manager and a representative of the Council's legal service to ensure compliance with this Policy Statement and to ensure a consistent approach is taken.